aditipd27/Student-Management-System/README.md

 # Student-Management-System

+The Student Grade Calculator is a straightforward Java program designed to compute and display a student's performance in multiple subjects by calculating their total marks, average percentage, and assigning a grade based on predefined criteria.
+This program is interactive, requiring the user to input the number of subjects and their respective marks.
+Through its systematic approach, it aggregates the marks, calculates an average percentage, and uses conditional logic to determine a corresponding grade, which is then presented to the user along with the total and average scores.

 The Student Grade Calculator project appears to be a Java-based program designed to compute a student's grades based on their marks in multiple subjects.
 Below is a summary of its key features:

 Key Functionalities: